 - Exitted theSliding Explorer application

-After that I was able to install Twitter app again without getting the dreaded insufficient storage error message being displayed to me.
-I also repeated the same process for Facebook and was able to successfully install the app again.
+After that I was able to install the Android Twitter app again without getting the dreaded insufficient storage error message being displayed to me.
+I also repeated the same process for Android Facebook app and was able to successfully install it again.